Financial Aid/Student Accounts

 Disbursement Procedure

-On the second Friday of each term (with the exception of summer term) the student’s financial aid funds in excess of institutional charges will be made available through two means:
+On the third Monday of each term (with the exception of summer term) the student’s financial aid funds in excess of institutional charges will be made available through one of two means:

 • Direct deposit (set up through Student Accounts in the Accounting and Finance department)